 Hardwood can become bent or twisted out of shape because of moisture throughout the home or changes in outdoor weather conditions.
 Consider some of these wood floor buckling causes so you can prevent them from damaging your floors:

 - Consistent water on the floorboards: Water is hardwood flooring’s worst enemy.
 Even though you should clean up spills immediately to prevent damage, one spill isn’t going to hurt your hardwood floors enough for them to buckle.
 Instead, you should look for sources of consistent moisture, such as drips or leaks.
+Most damage occurs when floors are consistently exposed to water.

 - Moist wood subfloors: Find the moisture content (MC) of your wood subfloors before installing hardwood flooring.
 You or the floor installer should test for water throughout your subfloors with a wood moisture meter.
 If the MC is too high to install your flooring, find the moisture source and fix it before it spreads.